 Protect yourself from scams, including those tied to the federal economic stimulus payouts.
 AARP and the Council on Aging offer tips on identifying and reporting fraud.
 The Legal Aid Society of Middle Tennessee & the Cumberlands offers financial assistance and free legal help for Tennessee seniors.
 Reach them by calling 615-244-6610 or 800-238-1443.

 The healthcare you need doesn’t have to wait.
-Your healthcare needs didn’t stop for COVID-19.
-That’s why Vanderbilt Health has restarted surgeries, procedures and clinic visits that were paused or delayed, and w are taking a careful approach to restarting services.
+Your needs didn’t stop for COVID-19.
+That’s why Vanderbilt Health has restarted surgeries, procedures and clinic visits that were paused or delayed, and we are taking a careful approach to restarting services.
 Our safety actions follow recommendations from the Centers for Disease Control and Prevention and other trusted experts.
 How we’re keeping you safe.